 Good to know: Depending on the severity of the allergy, the allergic shock can be caused by little amounts of the allergen.
 [3, 4]

 Food intolerances can also cause the above described symptoms.
 In addition, very unspecific symptoms and ailments can appear which can, however, not immediately be associated with the food products.
-Here you can find a list of possible food intolerance symptoms.

 What is a cross-allergy?